freedomnut/Rpi/README.md

 # Rpi
-These are commands that you will need for working with Git at the command line.
+The files whose names begin with "git_" are commands that you will need for working with Git at the command line.